Sharon Keller: Cesar Fierro case

-A laborer born in Juarez, Mexico, and reared on both sides of the border, Fierro was arrested when Gerardo Olague, a 16-year-old, implicated him five months after Castanon's slaying.
-Olague testified that Castanon had agreed to give him (Olague) and Fierro a ride to Juarez, and Fierro shot and killed Castanon on the way there.
+A laborer born in Ciudad Juárez, Mexico, and reared on both sides of the border, Fierro was arrested when Gerardo Olague, a 16-year-old, implicated him five months after Castanon's slaying.
+Olague testified that Castanon had agreed to give him (Olague) and Fierro a ride to Ciudad Juárez, and Fierro shot and killed Castanon on the way there.
 Fierro was in an El Paso jail when police questioned him about the Castanon murder.
-He later alleged that during the questioning local police coerced his confession by threatening to harm his parents, who they said were being held hostage in Mexico by Juarez detectives.
+He later alleged that during the questioning local police coerced his confession by threatening to harm his parents, who they said were being held hostage in Mexico by Juárez detectives.
 Fierro said in a recent interview from Death Row in Livingston: "He told me if I signed, then they'd let them go, and if not, they were going to torture them."
-At Fierro's trial, Juarez and El Paso police denied any wrongdoing.
+At Fierro's trial, Ciudad Juárez and El Paso police denied any wrongdoing.

-In the opinion, Keller accepted the trial court's conclusion of law that "there was a strong likelihood that the defendant's confession had been coerced by the actions of the Juarez police and by the knowledge and acquiescence [sic] of those actions by Detective Medrano."
+In the opinion, Keller accepted the trial court's conclusion of law that "there was a strong likelihood that the defendant's confession had been coerced by the actions of the Juárez police and by the knowledge and acquiescence [sic] of those actions by Detective Medrano."
 Although she acknowledged that Fierro's "due process rights were violated", she concluded that "the error was harmless" and denied the motion for a new trial.
 She indicated that the "knowing use of perjured testimony" is trial error and that applicant had to prove harm by a preponderance of evidence.
 In addition to the confession, the State also had the testimony of Olague.
 The opinion held that it was more probable that the outcome of the trial would have been the same without the confession.

 Judges Clinton, Maloney, Charlie Baird, and Morris Overstreet all dissented.
 Overstreet called a confession the "most powerful piece of evidence" a prosecutor can offer.
 He said it was "totally inconceivable" that Fierro's confession had not convinced the jurors of his guilt.
 Maloney and Overstreet felt that the burden should have been on the State to show that the "perjured testimony" was harmless.
 Regardless, they felt Fierro had proved harm by a preponderance of evidence.
 They pointed out that the prosecutor had testified that had he known the confession was coerced, he would have joined a motion to suppress it which he felt would have been granted.
 Without the confession, he would then not have proceeded with the prosecution unless he could have corroborated Olague's testimony because he felt Olague was "not the most credible witness".
 The dissenters believed this demonstrated that the prosecutor considered the confession to be critical.
 Further, in the Supreme Court case the majority cited to support its claim that the perjured testimony was subject to a harmless error analysis, "the Supreme Court recognized that some trial errors may be so egregious as to entitle an applicant to relief even if the error could not be shown to affect the jury's verdict".